Selective Population Protocols: Selective Population Protocols

-As this event occurs with negligible probability, we have parallel time at least $\frac{2|I|}{n}$ whp. \end{proof}
+As this event occurs with negligible probability, we obtain time at least $\frac{2|I|}{n}$ whp. \end{proof}

-Recall that if a group is a singleton, any attempt to execute pairwise interaction within this group fails, and this is observed by the initiator.
+Recall that if a group is a singleton, an attempt to execute pairwise interaction within this group fails.
+This is observed by the initiator via singleton test.
 Note also that such failed interactions do not affect parallelism as each failed interaction is attributed to the initiator.

 The next lemma sanctions the analysis of more complex protocols utilising the leader.